Studying classics

 (意, i: idea, mind; 臨, rin: to look out on, to face)

-Having practiced the shapes in the original, one moves on to trying to write it with the intent and style of the original calligrapher: this is irin.
+Having practiced the shapes in the original, move on to trying to write it with the intent and style of the original calligrapher: this is irin.

-To do this, one must have practiced at least a significant portion (if not all) of the original and observed the common forms and techniques as well as noting the degree of variation in the piece.
-At this stage, it is still a good idea to have a copy of the original to hand, but rather than looking at the shapes of individual lines and characters, one uses it to see if the overall impression of one’s writing is true to the spirit of the original.
+To do this, it is essential to have already practiced at least a significant portion (if not all) of the original and observed the common forms and techniques as well as noting the degree of variation in the piece.
+At this stage, it is still a good idea to have a copy of the original to hand, but rather than looking at the shapes of individual lines and characters, look to see if the overall impression of your writing is true to the spirit of the original.

 Hairin (背臨)